AZ Tower

-The AZ Tower is a high rise building in the city of Brno, Czech Republic.
+The AZ Tower is a skyscraper in the city of Brno, Czech Republic.
 The tower is 111 m tall, and it has 30 floors.
 It is currently the tallest building in the Czech Republic.
 Construction of the building commenced in 2011 and completed in April 2013.
 The building has a floor area of over 17000 m2.
 It is utilized for office, retail and residential purposes.

 The AZ Tower is located on Pražákova street in the city district Brno-center.
 M-Palace and Spielberk Towers are located near the building.
 The Spielberk Tower B used to be the tallest building in Brno until the AZ tower was built.